v1kky/R558U/README.md

 3)  Audio(AppleALC):       If you want External Mic to work, you have to route the External mic using this guide:  http://forum.osxlatitude.com/index.php?/topic/1946-complete-applehda-patching-guide/

-   *Note: Wifi and External Mic Doesn't Work
+   *Note: Wifi and Internal Mic Doesn't Work